How Discord is set up, how physician Q&A works, the rules, and why your profile matters.

 What does not

-The tone here is warm and human, but the boundaries still matter.
-They are what keep the space useful.
+The tone here is warm and human, but boundaries matter.
+That's what keeps the space useful.

 A short description of where you are right now, in your own words.

-Your current capacity, pace, and how visible or active you expect to be.
+Your current capacity and how active you plan to be.
+Lurking is a perfectly valid answer.

 Why it helps

-A complete profile helps other members understand where you are coming from, helps the team interpret your participation more accurately, and makes it easier for you to ask questions without starting from zero.
+A complete profile helps other members understand where you’re coming from and makes it easier to ask questions without explaining your whole story every time.

 A quieter setup usually works better here.
 The goal is to stay connected without turning Discord into a constant stream.

-Keep replies and mentions on so you do not miss conversations that directly involve you.
+Keep replies and mentions on so you don't miss conversations that involve you.

-Keep experiment updates on if you want to follow shared learning as it develops.
+Keep Lab Round updates on if you want to follow along as results come in.